 “I tried artificial tears…and they never did anything for me.
 LipiFlow made a huge difference…”

 As part of our comprehensive eye evaluation, Dr. Rose looks carefully for any signs of dry eye.
 Treatment of dry eye can involve much more than artificial tears and other drops.
-LipiFlow has been very successful in treating our patients with chronic dry eye and our patients considering vision correction procedures such as cataract surgery, LASIK or the Raindrop Near Vision Inlay.
+LipiFlow has been very successful in treating our patients with chronic dry eye and our patients considering vision correction procedures such as cataract surgery or LASIK.

 When considering a vision correction procedure, it is imperative to look for and treat any signs of dry eye.